Hozayfa-18/The-NIM-game/README.md

-How to play the game:
+How to Try the game:
 1. Download the code (nim.py,play.py)
 2. run play.py
 3. enjoy